ucla-brain/neuroviewer/README.md

-# neuroviewer
+# Neuroviewer

-This is a SPA to view neuronal reconstruction files.
+This is a SPA written in Vue to view neuronal reconstruction files in a SWC file format.
 Inspired by the open source software by [SharkViewer](https://github.com/JaneliaSciComp/SharkViewer).